bfeng/bfeng.github.io/source/_posts/2014-11-25-markdown-blogging-with-python-flask.markdown

 ## Introduction

 [Flask](http://flask.pocoo.org/) is a popular lightweight Python web MVC framework.
 Compared to `Django`, Flask  based projects are usually simpler to implement and easier to maintain.
-Flask is BSD licensed and developed by pocoo team.
+Flask is BSD licensed and developed by Pocono team.

 This tutorial shows how to use Flask and how to integrate a Markdown parser/render into Flask.